Dharaneesh0745/Dharaneesh0745/README.md

 <h2 align="left">Hi 👋!
-My name is Dharaneesh and I'm a AI Engineer & Full-stack Developer, from Coimbatore, India</h2>
+My name is Dharaneesh and I'm a AI Engineer, from Coimbatore, India</h2>

 ###